 law does not impose dollar or percentage limitations on allowable expenses.
 You

-may always deduct 100 percent of the PA allowable business or professional
+may deduct 100 percent of the PA allowable business or professional

 expenses that you incurred during the taxable year.

-You may have incurred other expenses for an entertainment facility (boat, resort, ranch, etc.), living accommodations (except employees on business) or vacations for yourself, your employees, or their families.
-You must reduce any of your total Business Expenses in Part II, by the total of these personal expenses.
+You may have incurred other expenses for an entertainment facilities (boat, resort, ranch, etc.), living accommodations (except employees on business) or vacations for yourself, your employees, or their families.
+Reduce your total business expenses in Part II, by the total of these personal expenses.
 You may usually use your Federal Schedule C expenses for PA PIT purposes.
 This schedule does not have separate instructions for those lines where PA PIT and federal rules agree.

 You may not use federal amounts after making certain elections to accelerate or defer expenses, or spread expenses over more than one taxable year.
 These instructions explain those expense categories where PA PIT rules and federal rules differ.

 Line 10.
 Car and truck expenses.
-You may deduct 100 percent of your actual vehicle expenses.
-You may use the federal standard mileage rate, but may not deduct any actual operating expenses, including depreciation and lease costs.
-Follow the Federal Schedule C rules for these expenses.
-If you use your car or truck for both business and personal purposes, you may only deduct the business portion of your expenses.
+You may deduct 100 percent of your actual vehicle expenses or you may use the federal standard mileage rate.
+If you use the federal standard mileage rate, you may not deduct any actual operating expenses, including depreciation and lease costs.
+Follow the Federal Schedule C rules or these expenses.
+If you use your car or truck for both business and personal travel, you may only deduct the business portion of your expenses.

-PA PIT law does not permit the bonus depreciation elections added to the Internal Revenue Code in 2002 and 2003.
+PA PIT law does not permit any of the bonus depreciation elections added to the Internal Revenue Code.

 For each asset, you must also report straight-line depreciation, unless not using an optional accelerated depreciation method.

-You need the amount of straight-line depreciation if you need to take advantage of Pennsylvania ís Tax Benefit Rule when you sell the asset.
+You need the amount of straight-line depreciation if you need to take advantage of Pennsylvania’s Tax Benefit Rule when you sell the asset.
 See the PA PIT Guide for the Tax Benefit Rule.

 Line 14.
 Dues and publications.
 You may deduct dues and publications, but only to the extent directly used for ordinary business purposes.
 You must exclude any personal use of such expenses.